 UK’s Rishi Sunak faces growing pressure to stop arms sales to Israel

-Political pressure on Rishi Sunak to halt arms exports to Israel grows after seven aid workers from World Central Kitchen were killed in an air strike in Gaza.
+Political pressure on British PM to halt arms exports to Israel grows after seven aid workers from World Central Kitchen were killed in an air attack on Gaza.

-British Prime Minister Rishi Sunak is facing growing political pressure to stop selling weapons to Israel after seven aid workers, including three British nationals, were killed by an Israeli air strike in Gaza.
+British Prime Minister Rishi Sunak is facing growing political pressure to stop selling weapons to Israel after seven aid workers, including three British nationals, were killed by an Israeli air attack on Gaza.

 Three opposition parties and some MPs in the governing Conservative Party said on Wednesday the British government should consider suspending arms sales.